S3-working-group/s3-practical-guide/docs/all.md

 #### Qualify Objections

 Not all arguments raised are objections.
-Distinguish between objections, which always reveal useful information, and other arguments that are based only on opinion, preference or concern.
+Distinguish between objections, which always reveal useful information, and other arguments that are based only on assumption or preference.

 To discover if an argument qualifies as an objection, in a group context a facilitator might ask: